ArcGISDotNetTeam/DS2014-BuildingDesktopApps/README.md

 5. GeometryEngine

 	Using GeometryEngine to buffer, make unions and calculating area.
-Also demonstrates how to use GeodatabaseFeatureTable to query informtion from local geodatabase.
+Also demonstrates how to use GeodatabaseFeatureTable to query information from local geodatabase.

 # Content #